dbough/Flickr-Photoblog/README.md

 Flickr-Photoblog v0.1.0
 =======================

-Flickr Photoblog allows you to easily create a photoblog post or webpage from photos on Flickr.
+Flickr Photoblog allows you to easily create a blog post or webpage from photos on Flickr.

+See a working example at http://www.danielbough.com/photoblog

 Author
 ------